syncfusion-content/maui-docs/MAUI/DataForm/localization.md

 ---
 layout: post
 title: Localization in .NET MAUI DataForm control | Syncfusion
-description: Learn here all about Localization support in Syncfusion .NET MAUI DataForm(SfDataForm) control and more.
+description: Learn about the Localization support in Syncfusion .NET MAUI DataForm(SfDataForm) control in mobile and desktop applications from a single shared codebase.
 platform: maui
 control: SfDataForm
 documentation: ug